Education: institutions in London

 Work highlights

-• Representing NCFE – a major technical and vocational awarding organisation in the UK -with its in-house legal counsel with the majority of the organisation’s legal work.
+• Advised NCFE – a major technical and vocational awarding organisation in the UK – on the majority of the organisation’s legal work across its business operations.